ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "valid" state.
 If an error occurs at any of these stages, the order moves to the "invalid" state.
-The order also moves to the "invalid" state if it expires, or one of its authorizations enters a final state other than "valid" ("invalid", "revoked", "deactivated")
+The order also moves to the "invalid" state if it expires, or one of its authorizations enters a final state other than "valid" ("expired", "revoked", "deactivated").

 ~~~~~~~~~~
  pending --------------+